“When people talk about heart disease,

 DotS the definition of CHD may vary.
 In Coronary Heart Disease the (United States) National Heart, Lung, and Blood Institute’s (NHLBI) definition is:

 “Coronary heart disease is a type of heart disease where the arteries of the heart cannot deliver enough oxygen-rich blood to the heart.
-It is the leading cause of death in the United States”.4
+It is also sometimes called coronary artery disease or ischemic heart disease.
+About 20.5 million U.S. adults have coronary artery disease, making it the most common type of heart disease in the United States, according to the Centers for Disease Control and Prevention”.4

 Types